What Every Client Needs to Know

 One or Two?
 It’s Up to You!

 You can select one outfit set or two!
-Most of my clients who choose two outfits will bring one “wow” dress, and then another slightly more casual dress that has a “date night” feel.
+Some of my clients who choose two outfits will bring one “wow” dress, and then another slightly more casual dress that has a “date night” feel.
 But if you want to bring two “wow” dresses and forgo the more casual dress altogether, give yourself permission to do it!
 The camera loves runway-esque apparel and so do I!

 Remember, though, you don’t have to bring two looks if it’s too stressful to coordinate or if you’d rather just stick to one fabulous look.
 One outfit that you love will be so much better than one outfit you love and another you’re not very excited about.
 And if you stick with one outfit set, you won’t have to spend any of your time changing half way through, so we’ll be able to sneak in a few more photos!
-So, one or two?
-It’s really up to you!

 When choosing colors for your outfits, I recommend selecting softer, lighter tones and more muted shades.
 By avoiding ultra-bright, bold colors, it will help bring all the attention to your faces and let the eye focus on the way you and your family feel about each other.
 The camera loves shades of soft pink and muted blues, mixed with sophisticated light neutrals like shades of gray, creams, browns and white.
 That softer color palette fits beautifully into almost all natural outdoor environments, and especially compliments any setting.